7 Barriers to Organizational Change (And How to Overcome Them)

 • feedback

 The longer a current process has been in the organization, the more invested employees are in it.
-The status quo always feels comfortable creating a lot of inertia in the organization.
-During change implementation, other cultural issues like internal politics, poor behavior control, and personal agendas start surfacing, which contribute to a change-resistant culture.
+The status quo always feels comfortable, creating a lot of inertia in the organization.
+During change implementation, other cultural issues like internal politics, poor behavior control, and personal agendas start surfacing, contributing to a change-resistant culture.
+In such an environment, employees are likely to be skeptical about the benefits of change, leading to low engagement and even active opposition.

-To overcome this barrier, change leaders should clearly map the stakeholders impacted by the change.
-They should focus on individual transition as well as on making the environment conducive for change.
+To overcome this barrier, change leaders must map the stakeholders impacted by the change and involve them in the change initiative process.
+Leaders need to focus on individual transition and making the environment conducive to change.

 It is rightly said, “Change starts at the top but happens at the bottom.”